derthadams/IMDb-to-neo4j/README.md

 episodes.
 Since shows are too general for detecting collaborations and episodes are too specific, I had to generate season entities by combining data from the related show and episode entities.

-- Because IMDb displays credits in a truncated format by default, I had to scrape the pages as a logged-in user in order to select an expanded format in the user preferences that would display all the data on the page at once.
-In order to handle user authentication I had to scrape the site by controlling a Chrome browser with Selenium instead of using a more lightweight library like requests.
+- Because IMDb displays people's credits in a truncated format by default, I had to scrape the pages as a logged-in user in order to select an expanded format in the user preferences that would display all the data on the page at once.
+In order to handle user authentication I had to scrape the site by controlling a Chrome browser with Selenium instead of using a more lightweight library like Requests.

 ### Schemas